TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 new study problem to investigate: how do you use julia to communicate with ardupilot?

 Use ROS to as a middle man for julia and ardupilot.

+goals for the day:
+1) install ROS in the VM
+2) document the ROS
+3) create a basic cheatsheet for ROS?
+4) maybe start the process of the development of the ROS integration?
+5)